 Join a Moai

 |View Full Moai List||Best Practices to Keep Your Moai Safe|

 Start a Moai

 - Walking Moai

 Walking Moais meet once or twice a week and walk together for at least 30 minutes.
-In the past year, nearly 140 local walking Moai groups have brought together more than 1,750 people in the Beach Cities, turning strangers into friends.
+In the past year, nearly 140 local Walking Moai groups have brought together more than 1,750 people in the Beach Cities, turning strangers into friends.

 Potluck Moais meet once a month and explore new recipes with a “Plant Slant,” dishes focused on vegetables, fruits and plant-based proteins.
 Vegans, vegetarians, or those simply looking to eat healthier are all welcome.

-Purpose Discussion Moais meet once a week for 10 weeks to talk about how each member can live their purpose in everyday life.
+Purpose Moais meet once a week for 10 weeks to talk about how each member can live their purpose in everyday life.
 Discover your life’s purpose surrounded by a supportive, encouraging group.

 Why I Joined a Moai

 "I joined a Walking Moai in April of 2011 and have been walking ever since.
 I'm sure my health has improved as a result of walking at least sixteen miles per week.
 However, what has been even more important is the fact that my wife and I have met a group of great people who also walk with our Moai, the Ocean Walkers.
 We not only walk together but we enjoy each others' company socially.
-When I walk with our partners in the Moai, it's so much more interesting to find out what our friends did on the weekend or what movies they saw, or to meet their sons or daughters who occasionally join us." – Irwin Brand, Moai participant
+When I walk with our partners in the Moai, it's so much more interesting to find out what our friends did on the weekend or what movies they saw, or to meet their sons or daughters who occasionally join us." – Irwin Brand, Walking Moai participant